docker-archive/classicswarm/docs/scheduler/filter.md

 ```

 Each container occupies port `80` on its residing node when the container
-is created and releases the port when the container is deleted.
-A container in `exited`
-state still owns the port.
-If `prickly_engelbart` on `node-1` is stopped but not
-deleted, trying to start another container on `node-1` that requires port `80` would fail
-because port `80` is associated with `prickly_engelbart`.
-To increase running
-instances of nginx, you can either restart `prickly_engelbart`, or start another container
-after deleting `prickly_englbart`.
+is created, and releases the port when the container is deleted.
+A container in an `exited` state still owns the port.
+If `prickly_engelbart` on `node-1` is stopped but not deleted, trying to start another container on `node-1` that requires port `80` would fail because port `80` is associated with `prickly_engelbart`.
+To increase running instances of nginx, you can either restart `prickly_engelbart`, or start another container after deleting `prickly_englbart`.

 #### Node port filter with host networking

 A container running with `--net=host` differs from the default
 `bridge` mode as the `host` mode does not perform any port binding.
 Instead,
 host mode requires that you explicitly expose one or more port numbers.
 You
 expose a port using `EXPOSE` in the `Dockerfile` or `--expose` on the command
 line.
 Swarm makes use of this information in conjunction with the `host` mode to
 choose an available node for a new container.